 Apostle Islands, Wisconsin

 Located in the Ashland and Bayfield County, Apostle Islands have a history that dates to 1693, during the time the English and French started fur trading businesses in the area.
-Till the late 1800s, this place was buzzing with many commercial establishments such as sandstone quarries, fishing, fur-trading, and more.
+Till the late 1800s, this place was buzzing with many commercial establishments such as sandstone quarries, fishing, fur trading, and more.
 Gradually, as the businesses started to fade away, the islands started to become abandoned.
-The 22 islands found on the northernmost part of Wisconsin are now deserted.
+The 22 islands found in the northernmost part of Wisconsin are now deserted.
 Only the remnants of commercial structures can be seen here, but they are blessed with natural beauty all around.

 Many years ago, Donaldson was a significant center of lumbering.
 However, a major fire broke out, which led to the destruction of the mill and most businesses.
 The nearby town of Land O’Lakestown started developing rapidly, so the residents of Donaldson began to move there.
 Today, you can view the remnants of a railroad project, the dilapidated Donaldson school’s steps, and a few foundations of old buildings.